RezaNasrollahi/challenge-collecting-data/README.md

 #Collect data from immoweb

+#BeCode challenge: from 18/11/20 to 23/11/20

+#Contributors: Guillaume, Reza?
+Frédéric

 The code is divided in 4 files:

 - main.py: this file needs to be run in order to extract the properties.
 We need to specify in this page: